 - the European Neighbourhood Instrument (ENI).

-France is also seeking to leverage EU funding.
-Under the Agenda for Change, it promotes the convergence of its geographic and sectoral priorities with EU development policy.
+France also seeks to leverage EU funding.
+Under the Agenda for Change, it promotes the convergence of its geographical and sectoral priorities with EU development policy.

-France supports joint programming by the EU and the Member States and will contribute to the further efforts still required to synchronize the cycles of the different donors with those of partner countries.
+France supports joint programming by the European Union and the Member States and will contribute to further efforts still required to synchronize the cycles of the different donors with those of partner countries.

-France thus conducts a policy of influence and partnership in order to ensure real complementarity between its bilateral and EU action.
-It acts as a financier and partner in the implementation of joint projects.
-This is to enable France to be influential in setting priorities and strategies for the organizations concerned, to increase the visibility and impact of our bilateral aid and to reach sectors and countries that are difficult to access through an isolated action.
+France thus conducts a policy of influence and partnership so that its bilateral action and European action truly complement one another.
+It acts as a donor and partner in the implementation of joint projects.
+This is to enable France to be influential in establishing priorities and strategies of the organizations concerned, to increase the visibility and impact of our bilateral assistance and to reach sectors or countries that are difficult to access through an isolated action.